-In recent years, convenience fees and surcharges have become more common.
-Per credit card industry requirements, convenience fees and surcharges must be disclosed prior to a transaction.
-If a convenience fee or surcharge will be applied to a transaction, the Cardholder or Agency shall determine whether convenience fees or surcharges are prudent.
+Per credit card industry requirements, convenience fees and surcharges must be disclosed prior to the transaction.
+If a convenience fee or surcharge will be applied to the transaction, the Cardholder or Agency shall determine whether convenience fees or surcharges are prudent.
+If purchasing from a State Contract, review the contract to ensure the merchant is following the purchasing card/method of payment policy.

-- Convenience fees are charged as a flat fee (regardless of the total cost) when purchases are made via one form of payment channel over another online or by phone vs. in-store or by mail, for example. - Surcharges are imposed as an extra fee when payments are made by credit card vs. another payment method, such as cash or check.
+- Convenience Fees are charged as a flat fee (regardless of the total cost) when purchases are made via one form of payment channel over another-online or by phone vs in-store or by mail, for example. - Surcharges are imposed as an extra fee when payments are made by credit card vs. another payment method, such as cash or check.
 Surcharges cannot exceed 4%.